 Sales and lowering the support cost should be the easiest goals to measure.
-These are also the goals that have most direct impact on the bottom line and should get you support from top management.
+These are the goals that have a most direct impact on the bottom line.
+In turn, that should get your support from top management.

 4. Find Influencers and Communities

 - Number of comments should give pretty good understanding how engaged the readers are.
-Comments per post might be a good indicator.
+Comments per post is a good indicator.

-- Blogs usually show the number of RSS subscribers, use it as a gauqe to measure influence.
+- Blogs usually show the number of RSS subscribers, use it as a gauge to measure influence.

 - Similar metrics to RSS subscribers are friends an followers on social networking sites.